Hi. Thanks for visiting. My name is Mike Shanahan.

-The blog will mostly focus on the environment — particularly climate change and biodiversity loss — and how we communicate about these issues.
+The blog will focus on the environment — particularly climate change and biodiversity loss — and how we communicate about these issues.

 After I left Leeds I worked on environmental and human rights projects in Asia and Latin America for the Environmental Justice Foundation — this included work on pesticide poisoning in Cambodia, bear farming in Vietnam and mangrove deforestation in Ecuador.
 I then spent a couple of years as the news editor at SciDev.Net, and nearly eight years as the press officer for the International Institute for Environment and Development.
 I’m now a freelance writer and editor.

-I have written as a freelancer (for The Economist, Nature, The Ecologist and the BBC and Guardian.co.uk websites) and have illustrated a biology book called Extraordinary Animals.
+I have written for The Economist, Nature, The Ecologist and the BBC and Guardian.co.uk websites, and have illustrated a biology book called Extraordinary Animals.

 You can find me on Twitter @shanahanmike or email me at mikeshanahan[at]yahoo.com